Imam Pasand

 Display of Imam Pasand mango at the 15th Annual International Mango Festival at the Fairchild Tropical Botanic Garden in Coral Gables, Florida.

 Hamam (हमाम) Mango, Imam Pasand or Himayat or Himam Pasand is a lesser known and exclusive mango cultivar, grown in Andhra Pradesh, Telangana and Tamil Nadu states in India.
 The names suggest regal origins and it is said to have been the fruit of choice for India's royalty.

 It is available only during the months of May and June and each mango could grow up to 800 grams in weight.

-It is prized by connoisseurs for its unique taste and it has been considered as the 'King among Mangoes'.
+It has been noted as having a “unique taste,” and it has been labeled colloquially as the 'King among Mangoes' by some.